-I’m sharing this print more for the effusive description in the magazine than for the print itself, though it is indeed a beautiful print.
-As you read the description, you should know that Mrs. Bell, the designer of the dress, was in some way related to the publisher, John Bell.
+Mrs. Bell, the designer of this ensemble, was in some way related to the publisher, John Bell.
 It is thought she may have been his daughter-in-law.
-In any case, her designs dominated the pages of La Belle Assemblée for its first 20 years, and I am quite convinced she wrote the descriptions herself, especially this one.
+In any case, her designs dominated the pages of La Belle Assemblée from around 1811 through 1820, and I am quite convinced she wrote most of their descriptions herself, especially this one, which is especially effusive.

-The print is described in he magazine, probably by Mrs. Bell, as follows:
+The print is described in the magazine, probably by Mrs. Bell, as follows: